yrsegal/rejuvenation-modpack/README.md

   Fixes Basculegion's forms on evolution.
 (Currently, female basculegion does not recieve the proper icon or stats.)
 - FixCdAName.rb
   Fixes an area name being displayed incorrectly.
+- FixEvoStonesInBag.rb
+  Reclassifies some items that should be classifed as evolution stones.
+- FixMissingItemTextures.rb (depends on 0000.textures.rb)
+  Fixes several missing items textures.
 - FixNWSilvally.rb
   Fixes a field interaction with Silvally.
 - FixSuperLuck.rb
   Super Luck increases held item chances on wild pokemon, as it's supposed to.
+- Route4GlobalChange.rb
+  Makes Route 4's reset trigger work in all areas as intended.
 - KingleriteHotfix.rb
   The Kinglerite crashes the game to pick up.
 This fixes that.
 - LabyrinthPuzzleFix.rb